szepeviktor/smtp-uri/readme.txt

 `

 == Changelog ==

+= 0.4.5 =
+* Added plugin link
+* Added invalid From: address detection , correction is to set `admin_email`
+* An automatic Bcc: address can be set by adding path to SMTP URI: `/admin_email`
+* Adding any other path sets automatic Bcc: address, remember to use URL encoding, %40 for `@`
+* SMTP debug to PHP error.log can be turned on by adding query string to SMTP URI: `?debug`
+* Debug level can be set by adding a value: `?debug=4`, possible values: 0,1,2,4

 = 0.4.4 =
 * Encryption is explicitly disabled when using `smtp://` (PHP 5.6 requires valid certificate)